 - 5 cloves Minced Garlic (using the frozen pre-minced kind is fine - if you don't love garlic you can reduce to 3 cloves)

-- 2 tablespoon brown sugar or brown sugar splenda
+- 2 tbsp brown sugar or brown sugar splenda

 - Green onions, to garnish